 Sometimes, the following conditions hold:

 - the aggregation functionality of file-based indices is not needed.
-One just needs to calculate some data based on particular file’s contents, and cache it on disk
+One just needs to calculate some data based on a particular file’s contents and cache it on disk.

-- eagerly calculating the data for the entire project during indexing isn’t needed (e.g. it slows down the indexing, and/or this data probably will ever be needed for a minor subset of all project files)
+- eagerly calculating the data for the entire project during indexing isn’t needed (e.g., it slows down the indexing, and/or this data probably will ever be required for a minor subset of all project files).

-- the data can be recalculated lazily on request without major performance penalties
+- the data can be recalculated lazily on request without significant performance penalties.

-In such cases, file-based index can be used, but file gists provide a way to perform data calculation lazily, caching on disk, and a more lightweight API.
-Please see
+A file-based index can be used in such cases, but file gists provide a way to perform data calculation lazily, caching on disk, and a more lightweight API.